 Gabriella led a revolution and a revelation.
 She enlisted a platoon of angels to conquer anguish and despair.
 She shines a light that extinguishes darkness and illuminates color.
 With fearlessness and faith erupted beauty, simplicity and peace.

-I discovered some important but replaceable items missing from my home.
+I discovered some items missing from my home.
 Further investigation revealed the disappearance of something irreplaceable: a necklace, given to me by my late husband.

 I was wounded by the shrapnel of sentimental objects.
 My memories escaped without injury.